jakubjn/Racer/README.md

 ## Usage

 The plugin can be used from the HTTP History ONLY.
 The requests must be sent from the replay tab and then found in the HTTP History to race them.

+## To Do

+- Improve the Editor
+- Enable Last-Byte Sync Attack for Different Hosts
+- Create a Context Menu in the Replay Tab for Unsent Requests